bcpurleigh/clocoss-1/README.md

 A tool used to create and implement the [clocoss-master-worker](https://github.com/portsoc/clocoss-master-worker/) script.

-Clone the repo to a gcloud enabled cli, enter the clocoss-1 directory (or whereever you installed to) then run:
+Clone the repo to a [Google Cloud SDK](https://cloud.google.com/sdk/docs/) enabled cli, enter the clocoss-1 directory (or whereever you installed to) then run:
 ```
 bash startup.sh <<number of vms to create>>
 ```